BrennonMorris/AirBnB-Clone/README.md

 ### Update and/or Delete your Reviews

 <img width="1912" alt="Screenshot 2023-01-05 at 2 02 38 PM" src="https://user-images.githubusercontent.com/103297104/210888648-38e5d70a-d96b-4fee-accb-d1556fc92501.png">

-# 🚧 To do list

-1. Complete CRUD functionality for Bookings
-2. Complete filter/search functionality based on location, type, and max guests
-3. Complete CRUD functionality for Wishlists

 # 📲 Setup locally